-NWC vs. EMP.A, L, ATD.B, ATD.A, WN, MRU, PRMW, PBH, MFI, and JWEL
+NWC vs. L, ATD.B, ATD.A, WN, MRU, EMP.A, PRMW, MFI, PBH, and JWEL

 Should you be buying North West stock or one of its competitors?
-The main competitors of North West include Empire (EMP.A), Loblaw Companies (L), Alimentation Couche-Tard (ATD.B), Alimentation Couche-Tard (ATD.A), George Weston (WN), Metro (MRU), Primo Water (PRMW), Premium Brands (PBH), Maple Leaf Foods (MFI), and Jamieson Wellness (JWEL).
+The main competitors of North West include Loblaw Companies (L), Alimentation Couche-Tard (ATD.B), Alimentation Couche-Tard (ATD.A), George Weston (WN), Metro (MRU), Empire (EMP.A), Primo Water (PRMW), Maple Leaf Foods (MFI), Premium Brands (PBH), and Jamieson Wellness (JWEL).
 These companies are all part of the "consumer defensive" sector.

-North West vs.
+North West vs. Its Competitors

-North West has a beta of 0.64, indicating that its stock price is 36% less volatile than the S&P 500.
-Comparatively, Empire has a beta of 0.48, indicating that its stock price is 52% less volatile than the S&P 500.
+Loblaw Companies has a beta of 0.423253, meaning that its stock price is 58% less volatile than the S&P 500.
+Comparatively, North West has a beta of 0.197245, meaning that its stock price is 80% less volatile than the S&P 500.

 Summary